VictorCazanave/svg-maps/README.md

 They can be imported and used in projects like [react-svg-map](https://github.com/VictorCazanave/react-svg-map) or [vue-svg-map](https://github.com/VictorCazanave/vue-svg-map).

+## CLI tool

+The [CLI tool](packages/cli) can be used to create new map packages or generate JS files from SVG from files.

 ## Contribution

 If you want to add a new map (country, state...), feel free to [contribute](CONTRIBUTING.md)!